ideasman42/nerd-dictation/readme.rst

 *Offline Speech to Text for Desktop Linux.* - See `demo video <https://www.youtube.com/watch?v=T7sR-4DFhpQ>`__.

-This is a utility that provides simple access speech to text for using in Linux without being tied to a desktop environment.
+This is a utility that provides simple access speech to text for using in Linux without being tied to a desktop environment, using the excellent `VOSK-API <https://github.com/alphacep/vosk-api>`__.

 Simple
    This is a single file Python script with minimal dependencies.